Curated Wireless Datasets for Aerial Network Research: Wireless Spectrum Dataset

 The portable nodes utilize the NI USRP B205mini-i~\cite{ettusB205mini}, the smallest USRP featuring a Xilinx Spartan 6 XC6SLX150 FPGA~\cite{amdSpartan6} and an Analog Devices AD9361 RFIC direct-conversion transceiver~\cite{adAD9361}.
 This device supports frequencies from 70~MHz to 6~GHz and offers up to 56~MHz of instantaneous bandwidth\footnote{Instantaneous bandwidth is the maximum width of a frequency band that the device can receive or transmit without retuning.} (61.44~MS/s quadrature) for full-duplex operation.
 As the core of our SDR platform, the USRP B205mini-i provides high sensitivity and selectivity across most commercial wireless bands, including LTE, 5G NR, and ISM.

-Fig.~\ref{fig:helikite} illustrates the equipment configuration attached to the helikite.
-On the left, the helikite adapter is shown, which houses the battery and the GPS logger.
-On the right, the adapter accommodates the portable node.
-The battery supplies power to both the portable node and the GPS logger.
-GPS logger is a very simple AERPAW sample application that only logs the location of the vehicle (based on information from the vehicle's autopilot) but does not control the vehicle at all.
-The purpose of this sample application is to allow the monitoring of the vehicle while the vehicle is controlled externally.
-This allows for drones and rover to be operated under manual control from the pilot, while still logging their position.
+Fig.~\ref{fig:helikite} illustrates the helikite-mounted measurement configuration, including the adapter housing the battery, GPS logger, and portable node.
+The GPS logger records the platform location using information from the vehicle autopilot while the platform is externally controlled.
 The GPS logger is connected via a USB cable to a companion computer~(Intel NUC) housed within the portable node.
 The Intel NUC manages two B205mini-i SDRs; one is equipped with a 3.5~GHz front end while the other operates without a specific front end.

 The portable node is designed to operate on a 19~V supply from the battery, which powers not only the companion computer but also the active components of the front end, such as the Low Noise Amplifier~(LNA).
 Both USRPs are connected to identical but separate receive antennas and are configured only to receive signals; there is no transmission functionality in this setup.
 The measured data for each sweep requires approximately 15 seconds to be stored.
 The spectrum sweep procedure used in the experiments is depicted in Fig.~\ref{fig:sweep}, where the center frequency shift and sampling rate are 25.68~MHz and 30.72~MHz, respectively.
-This dataset presents results exclusively for the entire bandwidth, i.e., from 87~MHz to 6~GHz.

 The primary software components consist of custom Python scripts that automate data collection and initial processing stages, ensuring consistency and efficiency in long-duration measurement campaigns.
 For additional information regarding the spectrum monitoring experiment, please refer to~\cite{AERPAW_spec_measure}.